-As a leadership team, you should provide new working committees with an introduction to shared decision-making, the key components of strong education partnerships, and collaborative attributes "I'm starting to think this world is just a place for us to learn that we need each other more than we want to admit."
+As a leadership team, you should provide new working committees with an introduction to shared decision-making, the key components of strong education partnerships, and collaborative attributes to admit."

 - Richelle E. Goodrich, Smile Anyway

 and skills.
 A kick-off meeting covering some of these foundational principles is often a good first activity for new working committees and teams.